AntonioIDeTIC/AFAS-YOLOv8/README.md

 ## 📂 Dataset Access and Usage

-<p align="justify"> This study utilizes three open-access image datasets for research purposes: the FLIR ADAS, TarDAL $M{^3}FD$, and Powerline Image Dataset (PID).
+<p align="justify"> This study utilizes three open-access image datasets for research purposes: the FLIR ADAS, TarDAL M3FD, and Powerline Image Dataset (PID).
-To replicate this project's results, please download these datasets and merge them with our provided images and labels.
+To replicate this project's results, please download these datasets and merge them with the images and labels we provided.
-References for downloading and citing the datasets can be found in the paper.
-All image annotation this research team makes retains their original naming convention with an additional identifier appended to ensure consistency.
+The paper provides references for downloading and citing the datasets.
+This research team's image annotations retain their original naming convention, with an additional identifier appended to ensure consistency.
 </p>

 ### Terms and Conditions
 * FLIR ADAS Dataset: Please refer to the <a href="https://www.flir.com/oem/adas/adas-dataset-agree/" target="_blank">FLIR ADAS Terms of Use</a> for conditions on using FLIR ADAS data.
 * Powerline Image Dataset (PID): The <a href="https://data.mendeley.com/datasets/n6wrv4ry6v/8" target="_blank">Powerline Image Dataset Terms of Use</a> apply for this images and labels.
-* TarDAL ($M{^3}FD$) Dataset: Usage of the $M{^3}FD$ dataset is subject to the <a href="https://github.com/JinyuanLiu-CV/TarDAL" target="_blank">TarDAL Terms of Use</a>.
+* TarDAL M3FD Dataset: Usage of the M3FD dataset is subject to the <a href="https://github.com/JinyuanLiu-CV/TarDAL" target="_blank">TarDAL Terms of Use</a>.
 * DIC Dataset: The dataset captured by our team (images acronym: DIC) is available under the <a href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank">CC BY-NC 4.0 license Terms of Use</a>.